jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 \(a) There shall be two (2) classes of membership on an annual basis:

-\(1) Membership with voting privileges at all meetings of the Corporation and eligibility to serve as an officer or as a member of the Board of Directors.
+\(1) Membership with voting privileges at all meetings of the Corporation, with eligibility to serve as an officer, and with eligibility to serve as a member of the Board of Directors.

-\(2) Membership without voting privileges and without eligibility to serve as an officer or as a member of the Board of Directors.
+\(2) Membership without voting privileges, without eligibility to serve as an officer, and without eligibility to serve as a member of the Board of Directors.

 \(b) The voting members of the Corporation shall be the subscribers to the Agreement of Association and such additional persons as the Board of